10 Ways Coronavirus is Changing Consumer Behaviour in the UK

 Coronavirus as an opportunity and a challenge for e-commerce

 Can online shops keep up with the high demand and expectations of their customers?
-55% of online shoppers already had a negative user experience when shopping online during the crisis.
+55% of online shoppers have already had a negative user experience when shopping online during the crisis.

 Stronger focus on corporate social responsibility